Skip to content

 • Oil Price Rises on Back of Nigerian Hostage Taking

-• Blog Post extreme energy Oil Price
+• extreme energy Iran Niger Delta Nigeria Oil

 If the oil price was not jittery enough over the Iranian seizure of 15 British sailors and marines, the news from Nigeria over the last few days has not helped stabilise the increasingly volatile oil price.